 Automotive technology

 Automotive technology education programs are one of the most popular offerings across the Community College System of NH (CCSNH).
-A long history of partnerships exists between major auto manufacturers and the colleges and building Registered Apprenticeship programs off these partnerships is a natural extension of current educational opportunities.
+A long history of partnerships exists between major auto manufacturers and the colleges and building Registered Apprenticeship Programs off these partnerships is a natural extension of current educational opportunities.

-For Apprentices
+For apprentices

 Well-paying careers